nickbits1024/EasyKVM/README.md

 ## About Easy KVM

 Easy KVM is a Wi-Fi enabled hybrid KVM.
-It acts a an USB sharing switch and VESA DDC/CI based switcher.
+It acts a an USB sharing switch and VESA DDC/CI switcher.
 It does not touch the video signal which eliminates a lot of issues found with standard KVMs.

 ![Final Project](docs/final_project.jpg)
 ![PCB](docs/pcb.jpg)